dwctsai/spotify-top-100-songs-from-any-date/README.md

 ### 6. Authenticate with Spotify for the first time
 Run "main.py".
-If Spotify authentication is successful, you should see a Spotify webpage appear asking you to agree.
+If Spotify authentication is successful, you should see a Spotify webpage appear asking you for access permissions.

 <p align="center">
     <img src="media/dashboard_04.jpg" width="500">
 </p>

+Click "Agree".\
-Then it will take you to a page with a URL starting with "example.com/..."
+It will then take you to a page with a URL starting with "example.com/..."

 Copy the entire URL.
 In the Python console where you're running "main.py", you'll see a console prompt "Enter the URL you were redirected to."
 Paste in the entire URL and hit Enter.